dbauduin/BDCoMa/README.md

 This way, a page is visually defined by its size (`width`, `height`), a resource (`content`) and layers (`layers`) on top of it.
 ![Page description](resources/Page-Description1.png "Page description")

-The behaviour of this page inside the window (final size, position, scroll...) is determined by its original size, plus the `fit` and `position` parameters.
+The behaviour of this page inside the window (final size, position, scroll...) is determined by its original size, plus the `fit` and `position-x`/`position-y` parameters.
 ![Page description](resources/Page-Description2.png "Page description")

 For more information, see [Page](manifest.md#page).